nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The `Storage` component,
 * can save both academy directory data and user preference data in json format, and read them back into corresponding objects.
 * inherits from both `AcademyDirectoryStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
-* depends on some classes in the `VersionedModel` component (because the `Storage` component's job is to save/retrieve objects that belong to the `VersionedModel`)
+* depends on some classes in the `VersionedModel` component (because the `Storage` component's job is to save/retrieve objects that belong to the `VersionedModel`).
-* can write version control objects to disk
+* can write version control objects to disk.

 ### Common classes